debruine/shinyintro/docs/08_structure.md

 }
 ```

 If you try to run this, you'll get an error message like, "Error in logo_image: object 'input' not found".
-This is because the external function doesn't ave access to reactive objects like `input`, `output`, `session`, or any `reactiveValues()`.
+This is because the external function doesn't have access to reactive objects like `input`, `output`, `session`, or any `reactiveValues()`.

 The best solution is to pass any variables to the function that you need.
 In some circumstances, you can pass the whole `input` object, but that's seldom necessary.